 You have the right to request an impartial due process hearing regarding the identification, assessment, and educational placement of your child or the provision of FAPE.
 The request for a due process hearing must be filed within two years from the date you knew or should have known about the alleged action that forms the basis of the due process complaint.
-(20 USC 1415[b][6]; 34 CFR 300.507; EC 56501 and 56505[I])
+(20 USC Section1415[b][6]; 34 CFR Section 300.507; EC sections 56501 and 56505[l])